-In September 2018, the largest Scottish offshore wind energy demonstration farm developed by the Swedish company Vatenfall AB and whose construction started in March 2016, is inaugurated.
+In September 2018, the largest Scottish offshore wind energy demonstration farm, European Offshore Deployment Centre (EODWDC), developed by the Swedish company Vatenfall AB and whose construction started in March 2016, is inaugurated.
 The site is located approximately 3 km off Aberdeen, in the north-east of Scotland.

 This demonstration wind farm has the following characteristics:

 - Maximum capacity of 93.2 MW

 - 11 MHI Vestas wind turbines : nine wind turbines with a 8.4 MW capacity , and 2 wind turbines with a record capacity of 8.8 MW.
 Each wind turbines is 191 m high and equipped with 80 m long blades

 - Expected life of 20 years

 This farm generate wind power but also serve as a demonstration site for new offshore wind technologies.
 The tests will help developping innovations that contribute to the reduction of the cost of offshore wind energy, and to better understand the environmental impacts of offshore wind.

 EOWDC, also known as Aberdeen Offshore Wind Farm (AOWF), is the largest Scottish demonstration farm.
 It is also the first site to use 8.8 MW offshore wind turbines, foundations by suction anchor (each anchor weighs from 140 to 195 tons with a diameter of 9.5 meters),and more than 21 km of 66 kV submarine cables linking wind turbines to Blackdog substation.

 Start of preparation work.

 The Swedish company Vettenfall AB confirms the construction of the wind farm which will begin with the installation of 11 MHI Vestas turbines of about 8 MW.